robertorcosta/azure-docs.pt-br/articles/backup/offline-backup-azure-data-box.md

     Get-Module -ListAvailable AzureRM*
     ```

-1. Se a saída exibir uma versão superior a 3.7.0, faça a "etapa 2".
-Caso contrário, pule para "Step 3".
+1. Se a saída exibir uma versão superior a 3.7.0, faça "Passo 2".
+Caso contrário, pule para o "Passo 3".

-#### <a name="step-2-uninstall-the-powershell-version"></a>Etapa 2: desinstalar a versão do PowerShell
+#### <a name="step-2-uninstall-the-powershell-version"></a>Passo 2: Desinstale a versão do PowerShell

 Desinstale a versão atual do PowerShell.